Lotus Miner: set up a high-performance miner

 # Use sectors supported by the Filecoin network that the miner will join and use. # lotus-miner fetch-params <sector-size> lotus-miner fetch-params 32GiB lotus-miner fetch-params 64GiB

-You can verify sectors sizes for a network in the network dashboard.
+You can verify sectors sizes for a network in the network dashboard (opens new window).
 The

-FIL_PROOFS_PARAMETER_CACHE variable should stay defined not only for download, but also when starting the Lotus miner.
+FIL_PROOFS_*_CACHE variables should stay defined not only for download, but also when starting the Lotus miner (or workers).

 # Miner initialization